Iglohut/ratethepauper/README.md

 # ratethepauper
 This is a hobby project aimed at making a website where residents of my house can rate certain aspects that the landlord ought to keep up-to-date.
 This could be used by the landlord for early detection of faulty aspects in the house.
 The website will use the python package Django as its core engine.

 *This website is still in development*
+Test version is hosted at: https://ratethepauper.herokuapp.com/

 ### Installation
 You can test the website on your computer locally.